This is my year of abstinence. The rules are bendable. I can adapt them as I go.

 None of this requires plastic.
 As much as I wanted to buy some grass-fed lamb on sale from the delivery service, that would require plastic.
 So would some flowers, and almond milk, and a few other things I would like to have.
 But in this way, I can leave the heavy lifting to delivery, and the manageable things I know I can buy in bulk from the store.
 I have enough meat from my excursion to the amazing butcher’s from last Sunday to last me, and now will add and be satisfied by lamb next time.

-Compromise, in a way I can live with.
+Compromise, in a way that I can live with.
 Long-term gains instead of beating myself down adhering to discipline.
-Feeling proud of making smart decisions for both my body and home, instead of feeling defeated by failing to meet it expectations.
+Feeling proud of making smart decisions for both my body and home, instead of feeling defeated by failing to meet expectations.

 That’s what this is about now.